-The notes which are the subject of the offering contemplated by this prospectus supplement are not intended to be offered, sold or otherwise made available to and should not be offered, sold or otherwise made available to any retail investor in the EEA.
+In relation to each member state of the EEA, the notes which are the subject of the offering contemplated by this prospectus supplement are not intended to be offered, sold or otherwise made available to and should not be offered, sold, or otherwise made available to any retail investor in the EEA.
 For the purposes of this provision:

-- (a) the expression "retail investor" means a person who is one (or more) of the following: - (i) a retail client as defined in point (11) of Article 4(1) of MiFID II; and - (ii) a customer within the meaning of the Insurance Distribution Directive, where that customer would not qualify as a professional client as defined in point (10) of Article 4(1) of MiFID II.
+- (a) the expression "retail investor" means a person who is one (or more) of the following: - (i) a retail client as defined in point (11) of Article 4(1) of MiFID II; or - (ii) a customer within the meaning of the Insurance Distribution Directive, where that customer would not qualify as a professional client as defined in point (10) of Article 4(1) of MiFID II; and - (b) the expression "offer" includes the communication in any form and by any means of sufficient information on the terms of the offer and the notes to be offered so as to enable an investor to decide to purchase or subscribe for the notes.